Cognigy/Documentation/docs/en/docs/live-agent/contacts.md

 </figure>

-Contacts can be added to the list by yourself by clicking the New Contact button on the right hand side.
+The contacts can be added to the list by yourself by clicking the New Contact button on the right hand side.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-contacts-add-contact.png" width="100%" alt="Add Contact Button Screen" />